Conditionals

 statement, then there is exactly one conditional statement executed.
 If

-statement, then there is either (a) no conditional
+there is no else statement, then there is either (a) no conditional

 statements executed, or (b) at most one conditional statement executed.